Sign up bonuses are one of my favorite ways to earn credit card rewards.

 - Crowne Plaza and more.

 Another amazing benefit is the free anniversary night, earned each anniversary, which can be used at hotels with a point redemption level of 40,000 points or less.
 You’ll also automatically earn Platinum Elite Status.

 Marriott Bonvoy Boundless Credit Card

 Additionally, each year on your card account anniversary, you’ll earn 1 free night stay at a hotel with a redemption level up to 35,000 points.

 You can earn unlimited Marriott Rewards points with no maximum limits.
-You’ll earn 6 points for every dollar you spend at Marriott and SPG locations and get Silver Elite status.
+You’ll earn 6 points for every dollar you spend at Marriott locations and get Silver Elite status.

 Airline Credit Cards